-Timing boiled eggs can be difficult, especially when trying to make perfect soft boiled eggs for dipping soldiers or to easy peel hard boiled eggs.
+Timing egg boiling accurately is important when making perfect soft boiled eggs for dipping soldiers or easy to peel hard boiled eggs.

-The Egg Recipes app egg timer allows you to tailor the cooking time to your preferences – whether you like hard boiled eggs with a firm yolk or soft boiled eggs with a runny yolk.
-Just select your desired choice from the menu and let the timer do the work!
+There are many options for timing: smartphone clocks, digital kitchen clocks, mechanical and hourglass egg timers all allow you to tailor cooking time to your preferences – whether you like hard boiled eggs with a firm yolk or soft boiled eggs with a runny yolk.

 Also, there are many online egg timers that can be used, for example: e.ggtimer.com (external website).